cran/covidregionaldata/README.md

 * `hosp_total`: total reported hospitalisations up to and including that day (note this is cumulative total of new reported, _not_ total currently in hospital)
 * `tested_new`: tests for that day
 * `tested_total`: total tests completed up to and including that day

+The exception to this is data for the UK.
+This is in its raw state, as regions have separate and sometimes incompatible data reporting.

 #### National data
 In addition to the above, the following columns are included when using `get_national_data()`.